 Rate limits

 Rate limits protect an instance from runaway requests - a buggy loop, a forgotten while True, an autoscaling event.
-The default limit is generous enough for most apps; the goal is to bound damage from accidents, not to gate normal usage.
+Budgets are attached to each API key, are generous enough for most apps, and scale with your configuration; the goal is to bound damage from accidents, not to gate normal usage.

 |---|---|---|

-Limits are per-token, not per-instance.
-If you create multiple tokens (e.g., one per service), each gets its own budget.
-If you need higher limits, contact support@originchain.ai - production accounts can have limits raised on request.
+Budgets are per-key, not per-instance.
+If you create multiple keys (e.g., one per service), each gets its own budget.
+The figures for your instance depend on your configuration - and they scale with node count.
+If you need more headroom, contact support@originchain.ai - production accounts can have budgets raised on request.

 Response headers.